OpenTactile/SCRATCHy/README.md

   * `./examplesPython/` &rarr; Example programs using the Python interface
   * `./generatorFirmware/` &rarr; Signal Generator "operating system"

-There are still some parts missing that are currently under development and will be available soon:
-  * *ScratchyShow* graphical interface to libSCRATCHy ([separate respository](https://github.com/OpenTactile/ScratchyShow))
-  * [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) compatible SD Card image (will be hosted in separate repository due to its size)

 ## Assembling the hardware system
 The circuit boards located in the `./pcb/` folder have been designed with [Fritzing](http://fritzing.org/home/), an open source EDA software.
 For convenience, production ready [Extended Gerber](https://en.wikipedia.org/wiki/Gerber_format) files can be found in their respective subfolders.